-What is coaching, what are its benefits.
+What is coaching and its benefits.
 Learn the importance of coaching

-Before we move on to professional explanations, I want to ask you something.
+Before we move on, I want to ask you something.

 Would you like a companion you can trust and feel comfortable with?

-A good listener who will listen to you attentively, and will not criticize or judge.
-A person who is working for your benefit and is sincerely interested in finding the best solutions for you.
-A person who can see and hear things that you cannot see.
-A partner who can set you challenges and show you how much you are capable of.
-The one, who will help know yourself better and look at your capabilities from a different perspective.
+A good listener who will listen to you attentively and will not criticize or judge.
+A person working for your benefit and sincerely interested in finding the best solutions for you; a person who can see and hear things that you cannot see; a partner who can set you challenges and show you how much you are capable of; a buddy who will help you know yourself better and look at your capabilities from a different perspective.

-A good coach should be able to create an atmosphere in which you can open up freely and start talking about important and intimate things.
+A good coach should be able to create an atmosphere in which you can open up freely and talk about important and intimate things.
 Things that you wouldn’t be able to tell anyone else, or maybe even admit to yourself.

-Isn't it worth having a companion who is not only a trustworthy partner but also a person who is well-versed in effective personal development methods?
+Isn't it worth having a companion who is not only a trustworthy partner but also well-versed in effective personal development methods?

-The simplest definition of coaching describes it as an interactive development process leading to the achievement of specific goals, both private and professional.
-It is a form of cooperation that allows for the direction of an individual's development and effective management of one's life.
+The simplest definition describes coaching as an interactive development process leading to the achievement of specific goals, both private and professional.
+It is a form of cooperation that allows for the direction of an individual's development and the effective management of one's life.

-According to ICF, the world's largest organization of coaches
+According to the International Coaching Federation (ICF), the world's largest organization of coaches:

 "coaching is a method that allows you to effectively set and achieve important goals, increase your satisfaction with your professional and private life, and become a more conscious leader, manager, or parent.
 It fully utilizes the client's potential, competencies, and skills.
 It identifies difficulties.
 Prepares you to overcome them.
 It often translates into motivation and greater determination in action."